luluonino/learn-cp-algorithms/README.md

 ## learn-cp-algorithms
-This repo contains notes and code snippets of new data structures and algorithms I'm not familar with yet while working leetcode problems.
+This repo contains notes and code snippets of data structures and algorithms I found reusable while working leetcode problems.